 On February 11, 2002, the State Council promulgated the Provisions for Guiding the Foreign Investment Direction, or the Guiding Provisions.
-According to the Guiding Provisions, industries in the PRC are classified into four categories, namely, "permitted foreign investment industries", "encouraged foreign investment industries", "restricted foreign investment industries" and "prohibited foreign investment industries" are stipulated in the Guidance Catalogue of Industries for Foreign Investment, or the FIE Catalog.
+According to the Guiding Provisions, industries in the PRC are classified into four categories, namely, "permitted foreign investment industries", "encouraged foreign investment industries", "restricted foreign investment industries" and "prohibited foreign investment industries".
+The "encouraged foreign investment industries", "restricted foreign investment industries" and "prohibited foreign investment industries" are stipulated in the Guidance Catalogue of Industries for Foreign Investment, or the FIE Catalog.
 Those industries which do not fall within any of these three categories stipulated in the FIE Catalog are regarded as "permitted foreign investment industries."

 Admission of investment activities in the PRC by foreign investors were principally governed by the Guiding Provisions and the FIE Catalog, which was promulgated and is amended from time to time by MOFCOM and the National Development and Reform Commission, or NDRC.
-According to the FIE Catalog amended on June 28, 2017, or the 2017 FIE Catalog, industries were divided into three categories: encouraged, restricted and prohibited.
-Restricted and prohibited industries were set forth in the negative list for access of foreign investments which subject to special administrative measures.
-On June 28, 2018, the Special Administrative Measures for Entrance of Foreign Investment (Negative List (2018 Version)), or the 2018 Negative List, was promulgated jointly by the MOFCOM and NDRC and became effective on July 28, 2018, replaced and partly abolished the 2017 FIE Catalog regulating the access of foreign investors to China.
-Pursuant to the Negative List, foreign investors should refrain from making investing in any of prohibited sectors specified in the Negative List, and foreign investors are required to obtain the permit for access to other sectors that are listed in the Negative List but not classified as "prohibited".
-According to the Negative List, the percentage of foreign ownership of value-added telecommunications services cannot exceed 50% (except for e-commence).
-On June 30, 2019, the MOFOCOM and the NDRC jointly promulgated the Catalog of Industries Encouraging Foreign Investment (2019 Version), or the 2019 Encouraged Catalog, which became effective on July 30, 2019 and replaced the previous list of the industries where foreign investment is encouraged under the 2017 Catalog, and the Special Administrative Measures for Access of Foreign Investment (Negative List) (2019 Version), or the 2019 Negative List, which became effective on July 30, 2019 and replaced the 2018 Negative List.
+On June 30, 2019, the MOFOCOM and the NDRC jointly promulgated the Catalog of Industries Encouraging Foreign Investment (2019 Version), or the 2019 Encouraged Catalog, which became effective on July 30, 2019 and replaced the previous list of the industries where foreign investment is encouraged under the 2017 FIE Catalog, and the Special Administrative Measures for Access of Foreign Investment (Negative List) (2019 Version), or the 2019 Negative List, which became effective on July 30, 2019 and replaced the Special Administrative Measures for Access of Foreign Investment (Negative List) (2018 Version).
+On December 27, 2020, the MOFOCOM and the NDRC jointly promulgated the Catalog of Industries Encouraging Foreign Investment (2020 Version), or the 2020 Encouraged Catalog, which became effective on January 27, 2021 and replaced the previous list of the industries where foreign investment was encouraged under the 2019 Encouraged Catalog, and the Special Administrative Measures for Access of Foreign Investment (Negative List) (2020 Version), or the 2020 Negative List, which became effective on July 23, 2020 and replaced the 2019 Negative List.
 Unless otherwise provided in PRC Laws, foreign investment in areas not listed on the 2019 Negative List is permitted and treated equally with domestic investment.
 Under such 2019 Negative List, pre-school education, senior high school education in grades 10 to 12, and higher education are in a restricted industry, meaning foreign educational organizations with relevant qualifications and experience and Chinese educational organizations are only allowed to operate pre-school education, senior high schools and higher education in cooperative ways by the form of a cooperative joint venture in the PRC.
 Foreign investment is banned from compulsory education, which means grades 1 to 9.
 Foreign investment is allowed in after-school tutoring services and training services which do not grant certificates or diplomas and non-academic vocational training institutions.